logaan/promise-stream/README.md

 ## Roadmap

+* Add a function that will take a function that takes a callback and has it return a promise list with all of the values passed to the callback.
+Like `(plistify jayq/on ($ :button) "click")`.
 * Add to the quick search example rate limits on typed characters and order limits on rendering of results.
 * Figure out how failures propogate.